WaywardHeart/mkxp-z/README.md

 This is a fork of **[mkxp-z](https://github.com/mkxp-z/mkxp-z)** created for use in [Legends of Astravia](https://www.astraviagame.com/). *Most* dependencies have also been copied over to my personal account.

-**It is highly advised you don't fork from this repo as changes are done exclusively to support this game and its development.** Of course, you are welcome to reference, cherry-pick, etc. at your leisure.
-I also am not your dad and can't tell you what to do.
-You have been warned.
+**It is highly advised you don't fork from this repo as changes are done exclusively to support my game and its development.** Of course, you are welcome to reference, cherry-pick, etc. at your leisure.
+I also am not your dad and can't tell you what to do, just know I won't do anything about it if it doesn't work / break / etc. in anything outside of LoA.

-Please refer to the original fork for additional info, forking yourself, etc.
+Please refer to the original mkxp-z repo for additional info, forking yourself, etc.

 ---